skmin-lab/unixmd/docs/source/install.rst

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Python 3.6 (or newer)
+Python 3.6 (or later)

 Numpy

 Cython https://cython.org

-If you don't have Numpy or Cython, you can install them using pip command.
+If you don't have Numpy or Cython, you can install them using :code:`pip` command.

 .. code-block:: bash